 Vista Palazzo Lago di Como

 The recently renovated Vista Palazzo hotel is both grand and intimate.
 With only eighteen rooms it has a boutique feel.
 The positioning of the hotel is right on Piazza Cavour facing the lake, so many of the rooms have stunning lake views.
-The decor and service here is the best in Como town.
-They even have butlers available at your service.
 The hotel also has the only restaurant/bar terrace in Como.
 It’s located on the rooftop restaurant Sottovoce run by Chef Stefano Mattara.
 Don’t miss a chance for an aperitivo or dinner at this Michelin restaurant.

 Palace Hotel Como

 €€€€ | 4 Star | Central | Historic